John Hilliard (American football)

-John Edward Hilliard (born April 16, 1976) is a former American football defensive end who played three seasons with the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Seahawks in the sixth round of the 2000 NFL Draft.
+John Edward Hilliard (born April 16, 1976) is an American former professional football defensive end who played three seasons with the Seattle Seahawks of the National Football League (NFL).
+He was selected by the Seahawks in the sixth round of the 2000 NFL draft.
 Hilliard played college football at Mississippi State University and attended Sterling High School in Houston, Texas.
 He was also a member of the Green Bay Packers, New Orleans VooDoo and Grand Rapids Rampage.

 Professional career

-Seattle Seahawks

-Hilliard was drafted by the Seattle Seahawks with the 190th pick in the 2000 NFL Draft.
+Hilliard was selected by the Seattle Seahawks with the 190th pick in the 2000 NFL draft.
 He was released by the Seahawks on August 25, 2003.

-Green Bay Packers

 Hilliard signed with the Green Bay Packers on January 19, 2004.
 He was released by the Packers on February 27, 2004.

-New Orleans VooDoo

 Hilliard was signed by the New Orleans VooDoo on October 28, 2004.

-Grand Rapids Rampage

 Hilliard was traded to the Grand Rapids Rampage on March 29, 2005.